DataDog/hiring-engineers/answers.md

 **Section I: Collecting Metrics**

-My host tags can be seen here: https://la-psql-zebra.s3.amazonaws.com/host_tags.PNG
+My host tags can be seen here: https://la-psql-zebra.s3.amazonaws.com/host_tags.PNG.
+I modified datadog.yaml to include these key-value pairs.

-I choose to install PostgreSQL and installed the Datadog integration for Postgres.
-This can be verified in Section II by viewing my dashboard.
+I choose to install PostgreSQL and installed the Datadog Integration for Postgres.
+This can be verified in Section II by viewing my [dasboard](https://la-psql-zebra.s3.amazonaws.com/my_first_dashboard_5min.PNG)

 Here is my_metric.py
 ```python